28 Jan 2021

 Casual shoes for walking

 Walking shoes need to be durable, comfortable and weatherproof (stylish doesn’t hurt either).
 You need to think about materials, too.
 Long walks in a pair of shoes will cause your feet to sweat.
 You need a leather upper that will breathe and can withstand some moisture—so suede and nubuck are both out.
-Our SMITH leather sneakers (in tan, navy or white) are solid walking shoes.
+Our Apollo leather sneakers (in dark brown, dark grey or light grey) are solid walking shoes.
 They’re made from a soft leather upper, so your ankle won’t get cut to pieces, and they’ve got cushioned heels and rubber soles.
 A lightweight shoe, like the SAVILLE, can work too.
 Just don’t take them trail hiking—these guys are made for parks, not National Parks.

 Casual shoes for the beach